saikrishna1108/ECGR-6090-Final_Project/README.md

+##Navigating Uncertainty: Applications of
+Adaptive Decision-Making from the Eater’s
+Perspective

 In the strategic and interactive ”Mover and
 Eater” game, the Eater’s primary challenge is to accurately discern and consume bananas from the true goal, based on